-- 11.12.
-AREA LIGHT FACTOR (C5) this factor is based on the weighted installed cost of area lights in each jurisdiction. - 12.13.
-METER FACTOR (C6) this factor is based on the weighted installed cost of meters in service. - 13.14.
-METER READING FACTOR (C7) this factor is based on total weighted meter reading time. - 14.15.
-TOTAL SYSTEM SERVICE LOCATIONS FACTOR (C8) this factor is similar to the Total Distribution Service Locations Factor, except all locations on the system at which service can be or is provided are included. - 15.16.
+- 10. ENERGY FACTOR (E2-E8760) this factor is based on hourly energy usage adjusted for line losses to the generation level, to which are applied hourly day ahead pricing to develop an hourly cost relationship.
+It is only used to allocate jurisdictional amounts to the customer classes. - 11.
+ENERGY FACTOR (E3-E8760) this factor is based on hourly energy usage adjusted for line losses to the generation level, to which are applied hourly DA pricing to develop an hourly cost relationship excluding RTP and SMEP sales.
+It is only used to allocate jurisdictional amounts to the customer classes. - 12.
+TOTAL RETAIL CUSTOMERS FACTOR (C1) this factor is based on the total active retail customers served in each jurisdiction. - 13.
+TOTAL DISTRIBUTION SERVICE LOCATIONS FACTOR (C2) a distribution service location is any point on the distribution system at which service is or can be provided including inactive and seasonal locations. - 14.
+TOTAL SECONDARY DISTRIBUTION SERVICE LOCATIONS FACTOR (C3) this factor includes only those distribution service locations served or which can be served at secondary voltage (below 2400 volts). - 15.
+STREETLIGHT FACTOR (C4) this factor is based on the weighted installed cost of the streetlights in each jurisdiction. - 16.
+AREA LIGHT FACTOR (C5) this factor is based on the weighted installed cost of area lights in each jurisdiction. - 17.
+METER FACTOR (C6) this factor is based on the weighted installed cost of meters in service. - 18.
+METER READING FACTOR (C7) this factor is based on total weighted meter reading time. - 19.
+TOTAL SYSTEM SERVICE LOCATIONS FACTOR (C8) this factor is similar to the Total Distribution Service Locations Factor, except all locations on the system at which service can be or is provided are included. - 20.
 LOAD MANAGEMENT FACTOR (C9) this factor is based on the total number of locations that have radio load management receivers in each jurisdiction.